๐Ÿ—บ๏ธIntro to World Geography

 Lake Tanganyika

-• Second-deepest lake globally and estimated at 9-12 million years old—part of the East African Rift System
+• Second-deepest lake globally (about 1,470 meters) and estimated at 9โ€“12 million years old, part of the East African Rift System

-• Shared by four nations (Burundi, DRC, Tanzania, Zambia), making it a case study in transboundary water management
+• Shared by four nations (Burundi, DRC, Tanzania, Zambia), making it a major case study in transboundary water management

 Lake Malawi

-• Third-largest African lake with over 1,000 cichlid fish species—more fish diversity than any other lake on Earth
+• Third-largest African lake with over 1,000 cichlid fish species, more fish diversity than any other lake on Earth

 • Threatened by overfishing and sedimentation from deforestation, illustrating human pressure on biodiversity hotspots